 While hanging out in Gardiner, Montana before visiting Glacier National Park and Yellowstone, Scott and I kept hearing about what is apparently the most famous place we have never heard of, the Beartooth Scenic Byway.
 We looked into it a bit and found the late CBS News correspondent Charles Kuralt called the highway, “The most beautiful drive in America”.
-He should know; doubly.
-It seems Mr. Kuralt simultaneously kept two families with whom he could potentially make the jaunt with.
-With this endorsement from the man who practically invented the modern “On the Road” television genre we decided to make it a part of our rambling plans.
+To me, this drive, sometimes called the Beartooth Scenic Highway or just Beartooth Highway, is a must see if you are visiting Yellowstone.

 We left Yellowstone about noon and began driving eastward along the highway.
-The scenery in the park was so amazing we couldn’t imagine something nearby yet largely unheard of that could compete.
+The scenery in the park was so amazing we couldn’t imagine something nearby yet largely unheard of that could compete with the beauty of Yellowstone.
 By the time we passed through the appealing town of Cooke City and reached Beartooth Lake we were believers.
 Every turn brought even more improbable scenes of beauty.
 By the time we finished in Red Lodge we were amazed that not more people make this remarkable drive.